Applications

 Once you install an Application, there is a green tick icon is visible on the applications that are installed.

-How to Activate or Deactivate an Application?
+Activate or Deactivate an Application

+Installing an application activates the application.
 Once you install an Application to your project, the application becomes activated.
+Learn how to Activate or Deactivate.

-For other actions, refer to the following:
+For more actions, refer to the Manage Marketplace article.